 - Janson v.
-Scaccio (2017): Plaintiff was rear-ended while at a red light.
+Scaccio (2017): The plaintiff was rear-ended while at a red light.
 She sought damages for cervical disc herniation.
 Her treatment included therapy and a course of steroid injections.
 She was awarded $5,200.

 - Leitzel v.
-Oji (2016): Plaintiff was a passenger in a car that was t-boned at an intersection by the defendant.
-Plaintiff’s primary injury was cervical disc herniation, which was treated with steroid injection therapy.
+Oji (2016): The plaintiff was a passenger in a car that was t-boned at an intersection by the defendant.
+The plaintiff’s primary injury was cervical disc herniation, which was treated with steroid injection therapy.
 He was awarded damages of $12,250.

 - Jamison v.
-Beach (2015): Plaintiff alleged to have suffered an L4-L5 disc herniation in an auto accident.
+Beach (2015): The plaintiff alleged to have suffered an L4-L5 disc herniation in an auto accident.
 Treatment included spinal steroid injections.
-Plaintiff was awarded $18,000.
+The plaintiff was awarded $18,000.

 - Enweze v.
-Greco (2014): Plaintiff collided with defendant’s car as the defendant was backing out of her driveway.
-Plaintiff suffered lumbar disc herniation and was treated with therapy and steroid injections.
-Plaintiff was awarded $38,000 for medical expenses and lost wages.
+Greco (2014): The plaintiff collided with the defendant’s car as the defendant was backing out of her driveway.
+The plaintiff suffered lumbar disc herniation and was treated with therapy and steroid injections.
+The plaintiff was awarded $38,000 for medical expenses and lost wages.

 - Jefferies v.
-Daniels (2014): Plaintiff and defendant collided when defendant made an illegal left turn, crossing over the plaintiff’s lane of travel.
-Plaintiff claimed she suffered a herniated disc in her cervical spine.
+Daniels (2014): Plaintiff and defendant collided when the defendant made an illegal left turn, crossing over the plaintiff’s lane of travel.
+The plaintiff claimed she suffered a herniated disc in her cervical spine.
 Treatment was limited to therapy and injections.
 After a bench trial, the plaintiff was awarded $9,300.

 - Rogers v.
-Mathis (2013): Plaintiff stopped at a red light and was rear-ended by the defendant.
-Plaintiff sought damages for cervical disc herniations with 9% permanent impairment and lumbar disc herniations with 5% permanent impairment.
-Plaintiff’s treatment did not go beyond therapy and steroid injections.
-Plaintiff was awarded $39,000.
+Mathis (2013): The plaintiff stopped at a red light and was rear-ended by the defendant.
+The plaintiff sought damages for cervical disc herniations with 9% permanent impairment and lumbar disc herniations with 5% permanent impairment.
+The victim’s treatment did not go beyond therapy and steroid injections.
+The plaintiff was awarded $39,000.

 - Castillo v.
-MAIF (2013): Plaintiff was rear-ended at a low speed in stop and go traffic.
+MAIF (2013): The plaintiff was rear-ended at a low speed in stop and go traffic.
 He sought damages for L4-L5 disc herniation of the central spine which was treated with steroid injections.
 The final award was $9,300.